-Our 2 nights break includes dinner, bed & breakfast, with free walking boot hire from George Fisher and the Summer Solstice guided walk on Wednesday 21st June 2017
+Our 2 nights break includes dinner, bed & breakfast, with free walking boot hire from George Fisher and the Summer Solstice guided walk.
+It will return in 2019.

 Watch this short clip from 2007 on the Summer Solstice celebrations at Castlerigg Stone Circle.

 If you are in the area but not staying with us, you can still be part of the Summer Solstice fun.
-Book onto our guided walk for only £15 per person and join us at the Moot Hall in Keswick at 3.00am on Wednesday 21st June 2017.
+Book onto our guided walk for only £15 per person and join us at the Moot Hall in Keswick at 3.00am.

 To book call 0800 840 1240